 How do fraternal and identical twins develop?

 Identical twins stem from the same egg (zygote).
 That egg was fertilized by one single sperm cell before the egg split and developed into two separate babies.
 If the split happens from 0-3 days after the egg is fertilized, the twins become di-di twins.
 If it happens 4-9 days after conception they become mo-di twins.
 If it happens 10-12 days after conception they become mo-mo twins.
 Because these twins stem from the same egg and sperm cell, they have the same chromosomes and genes.
 However, although they share the same genetic characteristics, identical twins are not necessarily exactly alike due to environmental differences – for instance different growth conditions in the womb.
 With fraternal twins it’s different.
 They started out being two separate eggs that were fertilized by two different sperm cells.
 Because of this, they only share about 50 percent of the same DNA, as does all siblings conceived by the same mother and father.
 Fraternal twins are always di-di twins.
 Read more about different types of twins.

 What types of twin ultrasound scans should I have?

-Besides the dating scan, you should have a detailed ultrasound examination to screen for fetal anomalies should be offered, preferably between 18 and 22 weeks’ gestation, in all twin pregnancies.
-If you’re expecting twins that share a placenta, you need to receive ultrasound surveillance biweekly INCLUDING Doppler scans.
+Besides the dating scan, you should have a detailed ultrasound examination to screen for fetal anomalies, preferably between 18 and 22 weeks’ gestation.
+If you’re expecting twins that share a placenta, you need to receive ultrasound surveillance biweekly including Doppler scans.
 A Doppler scan measures the blood flow through the umbilical cord and around different parts of your babies bodies.
 You should have them biweekly from 16 weeks’ gestation.
 This is crucial in order to lookout for signs of TTTS or TAPS.
 Read more about TTTS stages and the ultrasound findings they are based on.
 It’s important that your sonographer knows about – and can detect – these types of complications.
 If this is not the case, you need to be referred to a more specialized facility.